All Episodes

 That's when Bain Capital started.

-It was an exciting time in the 80s, and one of the most frustrating things for me has been ever since been to watch the history of the 1980s be rewritten as the decade of selfishness, the decade of greed triumphing over average ordinary people.
+And one of the most frustrating things for me has been ever since then to watch the history of the 1980s be rewritten as the decade of selfishness, the decade of greed triumphing over average ordinary people.

-Until finally in Bill Clinton's second term, his policies took effect and started to slow down the Reagan boom.
+That economic rebound that took place in the 80s lasted all the way through the mid-90s until finally in Bill Clinton's second term, his policies took effect and started to slow down the Reagan boom.

 And I think, be quite honest with you, it's especially relevant now since Obama wrote in his first biography that he went into community organizing to roll back the Reagan Revolution to reverse the so-called decade of greed.